-Our tests include checking our water sources for the presence of perfluoroalkyl and polyfluoroalkyl substances (PFAS).
+12 How to reach us Our tests include checking our water sources for the presence of perfluoroalkyl and polyfluoroalkyl substances (PFAS).
 These chemicals have been linked to a variety of health risks; as such, the Massachusetts Department of Environmental Protection has set a limit for PFAS in drinking water.
-Our tests show that our water supplies in your system have PFAS levels below this limit, with the exception of our Draper Road wellfield, which we've taken out-of-service.
+I am pleased to report that our tests show that our water supplies in your system have PFAS levels well below this limit.
 You can find PFAS sampling results for your system, along with more information about PFAS, in this report and at aquarionwater.com/pfas.